PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 * Use comments to communicate information that the code cannot, such as why an alternative approach was *not* taken.

-* When possible, include enough contextual information that the comment will make sense even if it is displaced from the code it was originally describing.

 * Use comments to include references to books or articles that describe the equation, algorithm, or software design pattern that is being implemented.
 Even better, include these references in docstrings.